qooxdoo/documentation/6.0/development/cli/packages.md

 execute `qx package publish`.
 The command has the following options:

 ```
   --type, -t             Set the release type
            [string] [choices: "major", "premajor", "minor", "preminor", "patch",
                                     "prepatch", "prerelease"] [default: "patch"]
-  --noninteractive, -I  Do not prompt user
+  --noninteractive, -I   Do not prompt user                            [boolean]
-  --version, -V         Use given version number
+  --use-version, -V      Use given version number                       [string]
-  --quiet, -q           No output
+  --prerelease, -p       Publish as a prerelease (as opposed to a stable
+                         release)                                      [boolean]
-  --message, -m         Set commit/release message
+  --message, -m          Set commit/release message                     [string]
-  --dryrun              Show result only, do not publish to GitHub
+  --dryrun, -d           Show result only, do not publish to GitHub    [boolean]
-  --verbose, -v         Verbose logging
-  --force, -f           Ignore warnings (such as demo check)
-  --create-index, -i    Create an index file (Qooxdoo.json) with paths to
+  --create-index, -i     Create an index file (qooxdoo.json) with paths to
-                        Manifest.json files
+                         Manifest.json files                           [boolean]
+  --qx-version           A semver string.
+If given, the qooxdoo version for
+                         which to publish the package                   [string]
+  --breaking             Do not create a backwards-compatible release, i.e.
+                         allow compatibility with current version only [boolean]
+  --qx-version-range     A semver range.
+If given, it overrides --qx-version and
+                         --breaking and sets this specific version range[string]
 ```

 You need to supply a valid GitHub token which has permissions to publish your